Semiring systems arising from hyperrings: Hypersystems

-The hypersystem of the tropical hyperfield is isomorphic to the standard supertropical system of $\tT=\R$, seen by sending $a\mapsto a$, and $[-\infty,a]\mapsto a^\nu$, for $a\in \R \cup \{-\infty\}$.
-It is also isomorphic to the layered extension system $L \rtimes \R$ of the ordered monoid $(\R,+,0,\leq)$ with the supertropical algebra (or the hypersystem of the Krasner hyperfield) without zero $L=\{1,1^\nu\}$, using \Cref{AGGGexmod1} of layered systems below. \end{example} \begin{example} The set of nonzero elements of the \textbf{signed tropical hyperfield} $\Hy$ is the union of two disjoint copies of $\R$, the first one being identified with $\R$, and denoted by $\R$, the second one being denoted by $\ominus \R$.
-We denote by ``$a$'' with $a\in \R$ the elements of the first copy, and by ``$\ominus a$'' with $a\in \R$ the elements of the second copy $\ominus \R$.
-The zero element of $\Hy$, denoted here $\zero$, can be identified with $-\infty$ and satisfies $\ominus \zero=\zero$.
+The hypersystem of the tropical hyperfield is isomorphic to the supertropical system where $\tT=\R$, seen by sending $a\mapsto a$, and $[-\infty,a]\mapsto a^\nu$, for $a\in \R \cup \{-\infty\}$.
+It is also isomorphic to the layered extension system $L \rtimes \R$ of the ordered monoid $(\R,+,0,\leq)$ with the supertropical algebra (or the hypersystem of the Krasner hyperfield) without zero $L=\{1,1^\nu\}$, using \Cref{AGGGexmod1} of layered systems below. \end{example} \begin{example} The \textbf{signed tropical hyperfield} $\Hy$ is the union of two disjoint copies of $\R$, the first one being identified with $\R$, and denoted by $\R$, the second one being denoted by $(-) \R$, with a zero element of $\Hy$ adjoined, denoted $-\infty$.
+We denote by ``$a$'' with $a\in \R$ the elements of the first copy, and by ``$(-) a$'' with $a\in \R$ the elements of the second copy $(-) \R$.
+We put $(-) \zero=\zero$.
 The addition is defined by